 Notices of all Shareholders’ Meetings must state the agenda and the proposed resolutions, and must be made public at least thirty days prior to the meeting (i) in the Belgian State Gazette, (ii) in one or more national newspapers in Belgium, (iii) in media which can reasonably be relied upon for an effective distribution of information to the public throughout the EEA ensuring fast access on a non-discriminatory basis, and (iv) on the Company's website.

-Notices of Shareholders’ Meetings must be sent to the registered holders of subscription rights, the members of the Supervisory Board and the statutory auditor and, if any, registered shareholders, bondholders and holders of certificates issued with cooperation of the Company, thirty days before the date of the Shareholders’ Meeting.
+Notices of Shareholders’ Meetings must be sent to the registered holders of subscription rights, the members of the board of directors and the statutory auditor and, if any, registered shareholders, bondholders and holders of certificates issued with cooperation of the Company, thirty days before the date of the Shareholders’ Meeting.
 Any such person may attend the Shareholders’ Meeting.